Ismailpb/API-Caching-Docker/README.md

 ### Access Key

-Before going to craete the containers we need a access key from "https://ipstack.com/" [You can generate the access key using free tier].
+Before going to create the containers we need a access key from "https://ipstack.com/" [You can generate the access key using free tier].

 ### Network